PolloRollo/PolloRollo.github.io/writing/emptySet.md

     - ∃x ∈ S, x has a special property.
     - For all x in S, x has a special property.
     - There exists an x in S where x has a special property

+This distinction is important because everyday language works differently.
+Instead of phrases like

+    -
+    - Swans can be black
+    -